Donders-Institute/bidscoin/docs/workflow.rst

 Stimulus events
 ```````````````
-If your dataset contain (stimulus) events logfiles and you are using e.g. the `events2bids <./plugins.html#events2bids-a-plugin-for-neurobs-presentation-log-data>`__ plugin to convert them to `BIDS events <https://bids-specification.readthedocs.io/en/stable/modality-specific-files/task-events.html>`__, you will get a ``Presentation`` tab in the main window.
-The edit window for the run-items in there will include an additional ``BIDS output data`` table, providing a preview of the output data. ``Edit`` the output data if needed.
+If your dataset contain behavioural/stimulus presentation logfiles and you are using e.g. the `events2bids <./plugins.html#events2bids-a-plugin-for-stimulus-presentation-log-data>`__ plugin to convert them to `BIDS events <https://bids-specification.readthedocs.io/en/stable/modality-specific-files/task-events.html>`__, you will get a ``Presentation``, ``PsychoPy`` and/or a generic ``Logdata`` tab in the main window.
+If you open a run-items in there, you will get the same edit window as explained before, except that an extra ``BIDS output data`` table is appended on the right side.
+This table provides a preview of your log data after conversion to BIDS.
+Click on the ``Edit`` button next to the output table to adjust its content to your needs.

 .. dropdown:: More details...

-   The edit window will then show the input data (left column), the mapping tables to convert the input data (middle column), and the preview of the converted output data.
-Tweak the mapping tables until the conversion is correct, and click on ``Done``.
-The mapping tables include tables for selecting the ``Columns`` and ``Rows``, along with a ``Timing`` table for calibration of the clock:
+   The edit window displays the parsed input data on the left, BIDS conversion settings in the center, and a preview of the BIDS output on the right.

+   - **Left panel**: Configure how your raw log files are transformed into a tabular format, which is then processed using the settings from the center panel.

+     - For **Presentation log files**, you can select from the drop-down menu which table within your log file to use.
+     - For **PsychoPy log files**, you can select from the drop-down menu whether to use the raw long-wide data, or to use a pivoted version in which all ``.started`` and ``.stopped`` timestamps are stored in the ``onset``, ``duration``, and ``event_type`` columns.
+     - Additionally, for **PsychoPy**, you can specify values for ``add_started`` and ``expand`` as regex patterns to select relevant input columns.

+       - **add_started** columns: The corresponding ``.started`` times will be added to these columns.
+This is useful for converting relative times (e.g., ``.rt`` reaction times) into absolute timestamps.
+       - **expand** columns: If a column contains list data (e.g., ``"['0', '2.1', '4.2']"``), it will be split into multiple new columns.
+These expanded columns are assumed to store time onsets and will be included when pivoting the data.

+   - **Center panel**: Define the mapping parameters that transform the input table (left panel) into the output table (right panel).
+     The mapping parameters are organized into three tables:

-   * The **'Columns'** table specifies which input column names are included (left) and how they should be named in the output table (right).
-You can add, edit and remove column names as needed
+     1. **'Columns' table** – Specifies which input column names are included (left) and how they should be named in the output table (right).
+You can add, edit, and remove column names as needed.
-   * The **'Rows'** table specifies which input rows are included in the output table.
-A ``condition`` (left) is a dictionary with columns names as keys and regular expression patterns as values.
-Rows are included if the pattern matches with the column value, e.g. when an experimental condition is met.
-Note that the patterns within a condition act as AND operators, i.e. the more patterns you add, the less rows your include in the output table.
-The ``output column`` is optional and can be useful, e.g. to create a new output column or (contrast) regressor for your design matrix (see the screenshot below).
-Each row in the rows table defines a condition.
-Conditions acts as OR operators, i.e. the more conditions you add to the table, the more rows are included in the output table.
+     2. **'Rows' table** – Specifies which input rows are included in the output table.
+A **condition** (left) is a dictionary where column names serve as keys and values as regular expression patterns.
+Rows are included if the pattern matches a column value, i.e. when a specific experimental condition is met.

+       - Within a condition, patterns act as **AND** operators, meaning that the more patterns you add to the dictionary, the fewer rows are included in the output.
+       - Between conditions, they act as **OR** operators, meaning that adding more conditions increases the number of included rows.
+       - The **'output column'** is optional and can be used, for example, to create new output columns or contrast regressors for a design matrix (see the screenshot below).

-   * The **'Timing'** table contains settings for converting input time values to BIDS compliant output values:
+     3. **'Timing' table** – Contains settings for converting input time values to BIDS-compliant output values:

-     * **columns** -- A list of input column names that hold time values.
+       - **columns** – A list of input column names that contain time values.
-     * **units/sec** -- The number of source data time units per second (e.g., 10000 for clock times with a precision of 0.1 milliseconds).
+       - **units/sec** – The number of time units per second in the source data (e.g., 10000 for clock times with a precision of 0.1 milliseconds).
-     * **start** -- A dictionary with column names and event-codes that define the start of the run (time zero), e.g. the column name and event-code that log the scanner pulses.
+       - **start** – A dictionary specifying column names and event codes that define the start of the run (time zero), such as the column name and event code that log scanner pulses.

    .. figure:: ./_static/bidseditor_edit_events.png
       :width: 100%

-   *Edit window for conversion of Presentation log data to BIDS output data.
-Note that, since the first row condition has a non-selective matching pattern* ``.*``, *all input rows are included.
-Also note that, for selected rows, each of the two subsequent conditions add data ("go" and "stop") to the new* ``task`` *output column.*
+   *Edit window for converting Presentation log data to BIDS output.
+Note that, since the first row condition uses the non-selective matching pattern* ``.*``, *all input rows are included.
+Additionally, for selected rows, each of the two subsequent conditions adds data ("go" and "stop") to the new* ``task`` *output column.*

+   Adjust the mapping tables until the transformation is correct, then click on **"Done"**.

 .. tip::
    The BIDScoin GUI provides several tools to help you set the correct values: